Library Policies and Code of Conduct.

 If you lose an item, or do not return or renew an item after its original due date, you will be charged the replacement cost of the item (as determined by the Library) plus a $20 processing fee.
 The Library does not accept replacement items provided by the borrower.
 Initial notices for lost books will include an average (or default) cost for the item of $75.
 The actual cost can be lower or higher and will be determined by the Library staff before the borrower is billed for the item.
 Inquiries about the actual cost of the item should be directed to the Circulation Desk staff.
 If you find the item, you may return it before the end of the academic school year, and the cost of the item (not the processing fees for fines) will be waived.

-Masks are encouraged, but optional, in the Library for all patrons and library staff.
-This is in keeping with Purchase College policy, which states that “we are currently in an area of low (Green zone) transmission.
-Masks are optional in most cases.”
+Masks are required in the Library for all patrons and library staff, regardless of vaccination status.
+This is in keeping with Purchase College policy, which states that “we are currently in an area of high transmission.
+Masks are mandatory indoors.”

 Library patrons are encouraged to maintain a reasonable social distance when interacting with our staff.
 Please use designated footprints while waiting for printers, circulation or reference service.
 Library staff reserve the right to ask patrons to increase social distance by moving further away, changing position, etc. Please do not move furniture in order to reduce distance between yourself, staff, and patrons.